How America’s surveillance networks helped the FBI catch the Capitol mob

 The FBI declined to comment for this story.
 The incidents described remain allegations, with none of the cited cases having been adjudicated yet.
 In most cases, suspects’ attorneys have not yet filed defenses against charges that in many instances are only a few weeks old, court records show.

-They also hinge on imperfect technology and fallible digital evidence that could undermine prosecutors’ claims.
+Many cases also hinge on imperfect technology and fallible digital evidence that could undermine prosecutors’ claims.
 Blurry license plate reader images, imprecise location tracking systems, misunderstood social media posts and misidentified facial recognition matches all could muddy an investigation or falsely implicate an innocent person.

 Fruitless efforts to hide